 This Hot Apple Toddy is a twist on the traditional hot toddy and will warm you up during the cold fall and winter months.
 Made with honey, apple cider, bourbon, black tea, and spices, it tastes just as good as it looks.
 And, it only takes 5 minutes to make and can be made for one or as a batch for a crowd!

 ‘Tis the season for hot drinks.
 Right now, it’s all about hot tea, coffee, and cocoa.
 An apple cider hot toddy are perfect for when you need a bourbon cocktail that is extra cozy instead of ice-cold cocktails like my Bourbon Mule or Smoked Rosemary Old Fashioned.

 And, many find them soothing for those nasty cold symptoms that tend to show up this time of year.
-If you’re looking for another batch cocktail option, you can also try my Cranberry Mistletoe Vodka Martinis – the recipe also includes instructions for serving 8.
+If you’re looking for another batch cocktail option, you can also try my Cranberry Mistletoe Vodka Martinis or White Christmas Margaritas – both of these recipes include instructions for serving a crowd.